truthixify/inkfundme-tutorial/TUTORIAL.md

 # Building a Crowdfunding dApp with ink!
 Smart Contracts and PAPI/ReactiveDOT

 Hey there!
 Ready to build something awesome?
 In this tutorial, we'll create a decentralized crowdfunding platform from scratch using ink! smart contracts and a modern React frontend.
-Think of this as us coding together - I'll walk you through each step, explain the important decisions, and make sure you understand both the how and the why.
+Think of this as me and you coding together.
+I'll walk you through each step, explain the important decisions, and make sure you understand both the how and the why.

 We'll be working with the InkFundMe smart contract, integrating it with a sleek frontend using PAPI (Polkadot API) and ReactiveDOT.
 By the end, you'll have a fully functional dApp where users can create campaigns, make contributions, and manage their fundraising goals.
 You can grab the complete code here: [InkFundMe Repository](https://github.com/truthixify/inkfundme.git).